RESIDENTIAL PARKING PERMIT PROGRAM

 Types of permits

-• Rental Parking Permit - Allows for auto rental permits
+• Rental Parking Permit - Allows for auto rental permits based on visitor permit availability.

 Cost of permits